LiLronV/wi21-cse110-lab4/part3/part3.md

 1. The function was doing string concatination.
 To fix this i simply converted both of the strings to numbers on line 9.
-2. I fixed the code as you can see in the "sol.jpg" file.
+2. I fixed the code as you can see in the "sol.jpg" file..

 1. citylots.json
 2. part2.js